 Understanding the Difference Between Design-Build and Traditional Construction

-Building a custom home is an exciting opportunity to create a space tailored to your lifestyle and preferences.
+Building a design build custom home is an exciting opportunity to create a space tailored to your lifestyle and preferences.
 Before architectural plans take shape, however, homeowners face an important decision that influences the entire project: selecting the construction model that will guide the process.

 Two widely used approaches dominate residential construction today: design-build and the traditional design-bid-build model.
 Each offers unique advantages depending on the homeowner’s priorities and preferred level of involvement.